 Pouty faces, pushed-away plates, and loud proclamations of “Eww!” are no one’s idea of fun, and yet every parent knows them.
 From deciding that anything green is downright evil, to little quirks such as refusing to eat anything with a crust or anything that isn’t round, children who are picky eaters can often be very exhausting.
 The amount of organization and effort required to prepare meals that they won’t hate takes its toll on an already tired parent, so finding a solution and changing your child’s eating habits is important.
 To help you out, we’ve prepared a few tips that should teach them which food to eat and how to enjoy it.
+And if you are hosting a party and don't know how to cater to picky eaters, be sure to check out this food services company for some amazing options.

 Don’t use food as a reward